cbpeterson/Microbiome_clustering/README.md

 #### Acknowledgements

-The code provided here is associated with the following publication/webpage:
+The code provided here is associated with the following publication and webpage:

-- Yushu Shi, Liangliang Zhang, Kim-Anh Do, Robert Jenq and Christine B. Peterson (2022).
-Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer.
+- Shi Y, Zhang L, Do K, Jenq RR, Peterson CB.
+(2022+) Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer. *Journal of Royal Statistical Society: Series C*

 - Code for generating samples from Dirichlet distribution [https://searchcode.com/codesearch/view/2391565/](https://searchcode.com/codesearch/view/2391565/)